 Overview

-The objective of this chapter is to introduce Floquet Theory, the main theorem for the LPTV system transition's matrix factorization.
-In addition, we outline some properties of derived from Floquet Theory

-This chapter is organized by the following: Section 2.2 presents Floquet Theory itself; Section 2.3 shows how to transform an LPTV system into LTI system when the LPTV system's transitions matrix are known (at least the periodic part); Section 2.4 shows some additional properties of an LPTV system matrix when its trace average is zero, and how a zero-wised trace can be obtained for any LPTV system; Section 2.5 shows that decomposition of an LPTV system's Transition Matrix into periodic part and constant part is not unique , and; section 2.6 incorporates sections 2.2 to 2.5 an alternative version of Floquet Theory.
-We summarize this chapter in section 2.7.
+This chapter introduces Floquet theory, which is the main theorem for factorizing the transition matrix of a LPTV system.
+In addition, we outline some properties derived from Floquet theory.
+This chapter is organized as follows: Section 2.2 presents Floquet theory itself.
+Section 2.3 shows how to transform a LPTV system into a LTI system when the transitions matrix of the LPTV system is known (or at least the periodic part is known).
+Section 2.4 shows some additional properties of a LPTV system matrix when its trace average is zero and how zero trace can be obtained for any LPTV system.
+Section 2.5 demonstrates that decomposition of a LPTV system’s transition matrix into a periodic part and a constant part is not unique.
+Section 2.6 combines Sections 2.2 to 2.5 to present an alternative version of Floquet theory.
+Finally, the chapter is summarized in Section 2.7.

 Floquet Theory

-Theorem 2.1: Suppose x(t)∈Rn is a solution to the following LPTV system's ODE de fined by a T-periodic matrix At:
+Theorem 2.1: Suppose x(t)∈Rn is a solution to the ODE of the following LPTV system de fined by the T-periodic matrix At: